lorensen/VTKExamples/src/Instructions/ForDevelopers.md

 The success of the VTK Examples depends on the contributions from the VTK user community.
 If you wish to contribute to this valuable resource, please follow these guidelines.
 If you are a VTK Example User, [go here](../Instructions/ForUsers) or an Example Administrator [go here](../Instructions/ForAdministrators).

-C++, C#,  Python and Java examples are welcome!
+C++, C#,  Python, and Java examples are welcome!
 Examples should illustrate a single concept.

 ## Follow the Coding Guidelines